Dominican Republic–Haiti border: Description

 The border starts in the north at the Boca del Río Dajabón where the Dajabón River (Rivière du Massacre) enters Manzanillo Bay, immediately west of the Dominican town of Pepillo Salcedo.
 The border then follows this river for a brief period southwards, before continuing southwards via a series of straight lines through the Laguna de Saladillo, rejoining the same river between Dajabón (DR) and Ouanaminthe (Haiti).
 The border then again follows the river southwards, where it is alternatively called the Río Capatillo/Bernar (Rivière de Capotille/Bernard), down to the Dominican village of Vara de Vaca.
 The border then proceeds overland to the west, turning sharply south-eastwards upon reaching the Libón River.
 It continues along the river down to the DR-45 road and then follows this road southwards for some distance through the mountains down to the Artibonite River.
 The border then follows the Artibonite to the south-west down to the confluence with the Macasía River, following this river eastwards.
 The border then proceeds overland south-eastwards and south via various straight-line segments, also briefly utilising the Rivière Carrizal.
-It then turns west in the vicinity of Granada, and then turns south-east to run parallel with the Etang Saumâtre lake, briefly cutting through it at one point.
+It then turns west in the vicinity of Granada, and then turns south-east to run parallel with the Étang Saumâtre lake, briefly cutting through it at one point.
 The border curves around the south-east corner of the lake before proceeding overland via straight lines to the south-east and then south-west, then utilising the Río Bonito southwards for a period, before eventually reaching the Pedernales river.
 It then follows this river southwards out to the Caribbean Sea.